 2. Right to own property

 3. Right to sue and be sued in the state’s district and circuit courts

 4. Right to petition the state legislature for laws and regulation modifications

 6. Due Process

 Although it appears to provide tremendous value to a business to incorporate, there are costs and drawbacks.
 A typical corporation will pay annual fees to the state to maintain its existence, it must pay for a separate accounting and preparation of the tax returns, and it pays its own taxes reducing wealth for the owners.

 In reality though, the corporate existence provides many positive attributes that far outweigh the above costs.
 With good accounting guidance, many small corporations can reduce and almost eliminate the tax aspect of the above negative attributes.
-So what are the positive attributes of corporate existence?
+What are the positive attributes of corporate existence?
 There are three strong reasons to incorporate.
 They are 1) protection of owner’s wealth, 2) expanded control over the business legacy for family purposes, and 3) separation of the owner and family from the business.
-Each of these three positive attributes is explained below for the reader’s understanding:
+Each of these three positive attributes is explained in more detail below for the reader’s understanding.